On linear equations over split-octonions: Linear equation

 \item[$\mathrm{(XIV)}$] For $(a,b)=(\uu_1,\vv_2)$, $c=\ga_2 \uu_1 + \ga_6\vv_2$, we have

 \end{enumerate} \end{theo} \begin{proof} Denote octonions $c=(\ga_1,\ldots,\ga_8)$ and $x=(x_1,\ldots,x_8)$, where $\ga_j,x_j\in\FF$.
-Since $(a,b)$ is a canonical pair of non-invertible non-zero octonions from Proposition~\ref{prop_O2_norm0_canon}, then one of the following ten cases holds, where $\al_1\in\FF$ is always non-zero.
+Since $(a,b)$ is a canonical pair of non-invertible nonzero octonions from Proposition~\ref{prop_O2_norm0_canon}, then one of the following ten cases holds, where $\al_1\in\FF$ is always nonzero.

 \begin{enumerate} \item[$\mathrm{(V)}$] $(a,b)=(\al_1 e_1, \be_1 e_1 +\be_8 e_2)$ with $\be_1\be_8=0$ and $(\be_1,\be_8)\neq(0,0)$.
 Then equation~(\ref{eq_ABXisC}) implies that $\ga_5 = \cdots = \ga_8 = 0$.
 Since $\be_1\be_8=0$, we have that one of the next two cases holds. \begin{enumerate} \item[1.]
 Assume $\be_1=0$ and $\be_8\neq0$.
 Hence, it follows from equation~(\ref{eq_ABXisC}) that $\ga_1 = \cdots =\ga_4 = 0$.